 4. Make it Visual

-It's a good practice to ask the learner if she has headphones before playing a video or a podcast.
-For example, the learner might be in public transport with no headphones, and switching from text to video may be inconvenient and annoying.
+It's good practice to ask the learner if she has headphones before playing a video or a podcast.
+For example, the learner might be on public transport with no headphones, and switching from text to video may be inconvenient and annoying.